I’ve wasted my life?

 Sometimes DCS be all like ?

-I didn’t necessarily not like the XYZ Da Vinci, but despite its low price I think one would be better off buying something like the Dremel Idea Builder.
+The XYZ Da Vinci 1 annoys me so much.
 Technically the XYZ hardware is capable (although it came with a misaligned X-axis), but the catch is that the software is slow and terrible.
-The hitch there is that converting a 3D object into a printable file is a pretty big job, where good control of nozzle temperature, nozzle speed, infill, print head positioning, and so on needs to be taken into account.
+Converting a 3D object into a printable file is a pretty big job, where good control of nozzle temperature, nozzle speed, infill, print head positioning, and so on needs to be taken into account.
 And the problem with the Da Vinci software is that it just goes “buddy, that shit sounds complicated”, and skips it.

 R. Monkeys was okay with it being right next to the bed for some reason?